 All age groups agree that feeling good about themselves is the leading major motivation for trying to look their best.
 But when it comes to the next most popular trigger, the age groups differ.

 Not surprisingly, people under 30 years of age are more focused on making a good impression on people they meet for the first time, and making a good impression on people of the opposite sex or those they find attractive rank.
 For this age group, these rank 2nd and 3rd as the major reasons for looking their best.

 For those aged 30 and above, setting a good example for their children is consistent across all age groups as the 2nd most commonly cited motivation.
 And when it comes to those aged 50 and over, pleasing their spouse or partner makes an appearance as their 3rd most popular major reason.

 Italians, Argentinians and Americans spend most time on personal grooming

 Italians lead when it comes to time spent on personal grooming (bathing, shaving, dressing, hair, make-up) – saying they spend just over five and a half hours per week on average.
 They are followed by Argentinians and Americans, who are equal at just over five and a quarter hours per week.

 At the other end of the scale, Chinese say they spend less than three hours per week on average, followed by South Koreans with just over three and a quarter hours and Japanese just over three and a half.

 1GfK conducted an online survey with over 27,000 consumers aged 15 or older in 22 countries.
 Online data were collected using a staggered field start that completed in June 2015 and weighted to reflect the demographic composition of the online population age 15+ in each market.
-The countries included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.
+The markets included are Argentina, Australia, Belgium, Brazil, Canada, China, Czech Republic, France, Germany, Hong Kong, Italy, Japan, Mexico, Netherlands, Poland, Russia, South Korea, Spain, Sweden, Turkey, UK and USA.